dnagarajan807/de-zoomcamp-final-project/README.md

 * Setup airflow to perform data ingestion
 * Create a google VM, and set up the private and public keys to remotely connect to the instance.
-* After cloning the repo " ", sftp the top level folder and its contents into the instance.
+* After cloning the repo from "https://github.com/dnagarajan807/de-zoomcamp-final-project.git", sftp the top level folder and its contents into the instance.
 * Go to de-zoomcamp-final-project and update the values shown below in the docker-compose file to match your environment
 ```shell